New from ACTIVE: Check out our latest products here

 Liquid fabric softeners:

-– permeates into your clothing fibers
+– Will permeate into your clothing fibers

-– lubricates clothing with special chemicals
+– Will lubricates your clothing with special chemicals

-– does not mix well with laundry detergent
+– Does not mix well with laundry detergent

-– frequent cleaning is required as it tends to build up in the machine
+– Frequent cleaning is required as it tends to build up in the machine

-– can make towels less absorbent
+– Can make bath towels less absorbent

 Dryer sheets:

-– placed in the dryer with your clothes
+– Placed in the dryer with your clothes

-– reduces static by balancing out loose electrons
+– Reduces static by balancing out loose electrons

-– can stain clothes if not used properly
+– Can stain clothes if not used properly

-– can get clogged in the lint trap if not removed after every use
+– Can get clogged in the lint trap if not removed after every use

 How does Fabric Softener Work?

-As great as they may be, there are a few risks that are worth noting.
-For one thing, it’s not uncommon for fabric softeners to cause irritant dermatitis—something that is also common with soaps and detergent.
-To prevent irritation, many manufacturers opt to produce them without perfumes and dyes.
+Like most things, fabric softener is associated with a few risks.
+For one thing, it’s not uncommon for fabric softeners to cause irritant dermatitis – something that is also common with soaps and detergent.

-When to Use Fabric Softeners
+When to Use Fabric Conditioner

-Now you might be wondering—”When should I use a fabric softener?”.
-Don’t worry, despite the risks, they are relatively safe to use.
+Despite the risks, they are relatively safe to use.
 Still, it’s always a good idea to double check whether or not a material is compatible with a softener before using it.
 For the most parts, though, it’s no problem.

 As far as workout clothes go, it depends.
 In the end, it depends on the type of fabric that is used.
-On this page, we will be going over what exactly is compatible.

 Is Fabric Softener Bad for Gym Clothes?